byexamples/byexample/test/test.rst

 I left out the ``how_to_extend`` doc.
 It is not something that you will need everyday.

-But if you want to create your own modules (Finder, Parser, Interpreter) and contrib with the community, this doc is for you.
+But if you want to create your own modules (Finder, Parser, Runner) and contrib with the community, this doc is for you.
 Go ahead!!